 ' **************************************************************************

-'at module level.
-You have to declare constant indices for referencing the
+'module level.
+You have to declare (constant) indices for referencing the

-'each number is associated with its own distinct pointer.
-These pointers
+'one is associated with its own distinct pointer.
+These pointers are passed

-'are passed to the procedures.
-Don't call with same pointers ('Squ p, p'),
+'to the procedures.
+Don't call with same pointers ('Squ p, p'), and beware

 '